logicly-au/pmhc-mds-user-documentation/doc/users.rst

 A user can have more than one role.
 Each role is granted for a user against the appropriate organisation.

-You can edit and assign extra roles to an existing user by following these steps:
+You can view the roles for an existing user by following these steps:

 1. Navigate to the **Users** tab
 2. Click the user's name in blue displayed within the table